kubernetes-analysis/kubernetes-analysis/blog.md

 Issues and pull requests in Kubernetes get different labels applied during its life-cycle.
 They are usually grouped via a single slash (`/`).
 For example, we have `kind/bug` and `kind/api-change` or `sig/node` and `sig/network`.
-An easy way to understand which label groups exist and how they're distributed across the repository is to plot them in a bar chart:
+An easy way to understand which label groups exist and how they’re distributed across the repository is to plot them into a bar chart:

 ```
 > ./main analyze --labels-by-group